Chapter 4 : Mean Girls

 “Sorry, I didn’t catch that,” I said, shaking myself out of my daze.

 “I said I’m sorry about yesterday… It seemed like I freaked you out,” Tate repeated.

 “Oh, no. I was just… um…” I trailed off.
 I was just what?
-Completely, wholly terrified
+Completely, wholly terrified of human contact?

 Na, not the best thing to tell a cute guy who’s being nice to you.

 “No, it’s ok,” he said smiling.
 “I’d have freaked too.”